emahuni/em-async-events/README.md

   this.$onEvent('some-event', eventCallbackExtra, { extra: { blah: 'bloh' } });

 async function eventCallbackExtra (payload, { extra }) {
   // metadata can contain extra payload that comes from where listener was defined if specified, see above.
+Ensure there are no memory leaks by passing info down.
 Allows for a more cleaner and interesting API
   // - passed to every event callback of that listener }
 ```